People's Republic of China

 Cumulative Investments

-As of the end of 2024, roughly $2.36 billion has been invested in seven CAREC-related projects, mostly in Inner Mongolia and Xinjiang.
-Of these investments, about $1.82 billion (77%) is allocated to six transport projects.
-ADB financed or cofinanced three of them.
+As of the end of 2025, roughly $2.71 billion has been invested in seven CAREC-related projects, mostly in Inner Mongolia and Xinjiang.
+Of these investments, about $1.82 billion was allocated to six transport projects, three of which were financed or cofinanced by ADB.